Skip to content

 Additional Protocols

-• Storage in the form of a network hard drive using the rbd protocol.
+• storage in the form of a network block device using the RBD protocol.

-You can ask your local technical support a question.
+You can contact your local technical Support team.